Stroke

 post stroke, cognitive rehabilitation for stroke

 Common complications resulting from a stroke include cognitive, psychological, and physical problems.
-Cognitively, stroke survivors often have processing speed, memory, language, attention, executive functioning, visual-spatial skill, and motor skill deficits.
+These may manifest as deficits in processing speed, memory, language, attention, executive functioning, visual-spatial, and motor skills.

 A stroke survivor may have aphasia or language loss if it occurs on the left side of the brain.
-Survivors typically work with speech, occupational, and physical therapists to recover and rehabilitate from the damages incurred.
+Aphasia can significantly impede communication and daily functioning.
+Survivors typically engage with speech, occupational, and physical therapists to regain language skills and improve communication and motor abilities.

 The 3 Different Types of Strokes